nim-lang/Nim/doc/manual.rst

 Is operator
 -----------

-The ``is`` operator checks for type equivalence during semantic analysis.
-It is therefore very useful for type specialization within generic code:
+The ``is`` operator is evaluated during semantic analysis to check for type equivalence.
+It is therefore very useful for type specialization within generic
+code:

 .. code-block:: nim
   type